 Networking for designers can come in many forms.
 Twitter and other social networking sites are popular hangouts for designers.
 Email is also a great way to connect.
 More traditional face-to-face networking with those in your local area or at professional conferences and events is also highly effective.

 Whatever your approach, be proactive and don’t leave your networking to chance.

 4. Quality Over Quantity

-Particularly when it comes to social networking we tend to be consumed by numbers.
-Twitter followers is one example.
-But someone with 100 followers can have a bigger impact than someone with 10,000 followers, it’s all a matter of the quality of the relationships.
+Particularly when it comes to social networking, we tend to be consumed by numbers.
+Followers could be an example.
+But someone with 100 followers can have a bigger impact than someone with 10,000 followers.
+It’s all a matter of the quality of the relationships.
 So don’t be concerned with getting to know everyone out there, just focus on developing some quality connections.

-5. People Do Business With People That They Like
+5. People Do Business With People They Like

-While this may not always be the case, in general it is human nature to want to do business with people that we like.
-Just from my own life I can think of my real estate agent, the guy I bought my cell phone from, a car salesman, restaurants that I go to repeatedly, and the place I take my car for repairs.
-In every case I could take my business somewhere else, but I chose to go to someone because I like them and they are easy to work with.
+While this may not always be the case, in general, it’s human nature to want to do business with people we like.
+Just from my own life, I can think of my real estate agent, the guy I bought my cell phone from, a car salesman, restaurants that I go to repeatedly, and the place I take my car for repairs.
+In every case, I could take my business somewhere else, but I chose to go to someone because I like them and they’re easy to work with.

 The same concept applies to professional relationships.
 There are a lot of talented designers out there who can get the job done.
 People in your network will want to work with someone that they like, not just someone who is good at what they do.
 Be yourself, be considerate of others, and be pleasant to work with.
 It will go a long way.